tungstenfabric/tf-tripleo-heat-templates/tools/contrail/issu/initiate_issu.md

 Started runtime sync...
 Start Compute upgrade...
 ```
+- Note, this jobs should be active during whole ISSU procedure.
 - !!!
 Important: At this point switch to main istruction and follow RHOSP udpate/upgrade procedure

 10. Return to the main workflow and update cluster